The Untold Truth Of Joan Baez

 "I would say the hardest part [about making the documentary] has been dealing with my son's abandonment, basically.
 And I knew about it [but] I didn't know it was that deep, you know?
 Some of that stuff is painful."

-Baez had already been working on mending that relationship, though, and when she spoke with The Guardian in 2014, she said that there was a bombshell revelation that had allowed her to start healing.
+Baez had already been working on mending that relationship, though.
+When she spoke with The Guardian in 2014, she said she'd had a bombshell realization that had allowed her to start healing.
 She had finally admitted to herself that she was terrified of close personal relationships, so she sank herself into activism that would allow her to become a voice for many instead.
 "I was 50 when I decided I wasn't going to live like that anymore," she said, and went to therapy with her son, Gabriel, to try to work through their issues.
 "I need to respect the fact that he felt abandoned.
 The hardest thing is forgiving yourself, but it is necessary to do that."

 What she's most proud of